Forensic Scientist

 I read that it's possible to determine sex from cranium or skeletal features and when trying it out on pictures of well known celebrities I find females with male skeletons and males with female skeletons, can you please explain this anomaly?

-Asked by pietas almost 8 years ago
+Asked by pietas about 8 years ago

 I'm sorry but I wouldn't have any idea.
 You'd have to ask an anthropologist.